kwur/new-kwur-site/_posts/2010-02-08-stack-sessions-reboot.md

 ---
 <div class="pf-content">
   <p>
-    Hey all &#8212;
+    Hey all —
   </p>

   <p>
-    stack sessions is back and out of beta! we have a couple of new staff members workin&#8217; real hard to bring all sorts of live music to the masses via the KWUR studios.
-Here&#8217;s what&#8217;s set up so far:
+    stack sessions is back and out of beta! we have a couple of new staff members workin’ real hard to bring all sorts of live music to the masses via the KWUR studios.
+Here’s what’s set up so far:
   </p>

   <p>